iAmNathanJ/file-pluck/README.md

 Returns true if the input string contains opening and closing delimiters.

 #### filePluck.pluck(string, limit)
 Returns an array of strings plucked from input string.
-Optionally, accepts a limit argument to limit return array length.
+Optionally, accepts a limit argument to limit the number of items in the returned array.

 #### filePluck.pluckFile(file, limit)
 Returns a promise that resolves to an array of strings.
-Optionally, accepts a limit argument to limit return array length.
+Optionally, accepts a limit argument to limit the number of items in the returned array.

 #### filePluck.pairUp(array)
 Maps an input array to an array of JS objects, key value pairs.

-#### filePluck.writeJSON(file, obj)
+#### filePluck.writeJSON(file, object)
 Writes a javascript object to a json file, returns a promise that resolves to the input object.